-Kate McGinley, MS, LAC
+Kate McGinley, MS, LPC

 After graduating from Stockton University with a Bachelor of Arts in Psychology with a Behavioral Neuroscience Minor, Kate worked on an eating disorder unit and lab.
 She then continued her education and received her Master’s Degree in Clinical and Counseling Psychology from Chestnut Hill College.